joanna-miller/mr-roboger/README.md

 Test: It should return an array of values from user input, with 3 to be replaced with "Won't you be my neighbor?".
 Expect: (mrRobogers(3).toEqual([0, 1, 2, Won't you be my neighbor?])

+Test: It should return an array of values from user input, with 2 to be replaced with "Boop!".
+Expect (mrRobogers(3).toEqual([0, 1, Boop!, Won't you be my neighbor?]))

 ## License

 [MIT](LICENSE.txt)